w3f/General-Grants-Program/grants/speculative/club_chat.md

 ## Future Plans
 Please include the team's long-term plans and intentions.

+In the next two years, We are going to build this instant messaging app for cryto world and we will continue to improve the user experience.

 ## Additional Information :heavy_plus_sign:
 Any additional information that you think is relevant to this application that hasn't already been included.